dacrhu/zabbix_plugins/zbx_apache_request_by_vhosts/README.md

 # Apache requests by vhosts plugin for Zabbix with Discovery

-This Zabbix plugin can monitoring Apache numbers of requests by vhosts (ServerName).
+This Zabbix plugin can monitoring numbers of requests by vhosts (ServerName).

 It use discovery so your life will easy with this plugin.